FWC Mania logo

 Time Zones

-Official TV Channels in Brazil
+Dominating the Airwaves: Official TV in Brazil

 The official FIFA Brazil rights update lays out the CazéTV and Globo split clearly.